ivyostosh/personal-site/src/data/about.md

 # Currently

-I currently work at Google as a Revenue System Analyst.
+I currently work at Google as a Revenue Systems Analyst.
 My main work is to develop revenue infrastructure work for Google Ads incentives programs.
 I mainly use Google SQL, Plx Workflow, and Blaze BUILD for my work, but also find opportunities to do more work in Python, Pandas, Java and ML.